 Main objective is to Increasepublic access to financial documents/transactions of local government units to ensure transparency and accountability among LGUs.
 This commitment is relevant in promoting transparency as it provides public access to financial documents of thelocal governments for more intensive data processing of the LGU financial reports.
 The intended result is the culture of transparency among local government units built by ensuring regular public disclosure of key financial documents.
-Public access to this information is a pre- requisite to effective citizen engagement.
+Public access to this information is a prerequisite to effective citizen engagement.

-Responsible institution: Department of the Interior and Local Government (DILG)
+Department of the Interior and Local Government (DILG)

-Supporting institution(s): Union of Local Authorities of the Philippines (ULAP).
+Union of Local Authorities of the Philippines (ULAP).
 Budget Advocacy Group (BAG)